Most-read topics:

 ‘FOOLS ERRAND’ AND THE BILLION DOLLAR QUESTION: IS 1.7 SECONDS ENOUGH EXPOSURE FOR ADS TO WORK?
 NO, BUT IT’S BEYOND FACEBOOK

 12. 8.
-2020 In numerous “advertising attention” studies now done across Facebook, YouTube, Instagram and TV in Australia and international markets, Professor Karen Nelson-Field has data which answers the critical question many marketers and media specialists are either still not asking or care for: How much time does an ad need in front of a user or viewer to… Continue reading ‘FOOLS ERRAND’ AND THE BILLION DOLLAR QUESTION: IS 1.7 SECONDS ENOUGH EXPOSURE FOR ADS TO WORK?
-NO, BUT IT’S BEYOND FACEBOOK
+2020 In numerous "advertising attention" studies now done across Facebook, YouTube, Instagram and TV in Australia and international markets, Professor Karen Nelson-Field has data which answers the critical question many marketers and media specialists are either still not asking or care for: How much time does an ad need in front of a user or viewer to be effective?
+On average around 50% of "time-on-screen" has no viewer attention paid at all.
+And no platform is immune.
+Here's everything you need to know - fast.

 THINKTV REPORT: VIDEO ADVERTISING HAS MONTH-LONG AFFECTS